asleepace/asleepace.com/src/content/blog/lowest-common-ancestor.md

 The `insert(value: string, parentValue: string)` method will attempt to find a node in the current tree with the `parentValue`, and if found, insert a new node with the given `value` as a child.
 If the parent node cannot be found, this method will throw an error.

 Finally, let's add one more method which will return the values of our tree as an **in-order** array of strings.
-To do this we will just create an array containing the current nodes value, then we will add all the values of each childs subtree recursively.
+To do this we will just create an array containing the current nodes value, then we will add all the values of each child's subtree recursively.

 ```ts
 class TreeNode {